Director: Lawrence Dobkin

 Production #: 6149-08

 During a rendezvous with the cargo vessel Antares, Charlie Evans (Robert Walker)—a seventeen-year-old human who spent most of his life alone on the planet Thasus—beams aboard the Enterprise.
 Before long, Charlie develops inappropriate feelings for Captain Kirk’s yeoman, Janice Rand.
-Despite his efforts to influence the boy in a positive direction, Kirk remains unable to prevent Charlie—now revealed to possess alien powers—from harming or killing those who irritate him.
+Despite his efforts to influence Charlie in a positive direction, Kirk remains unable to prevent his young guest—now revealed to possess alien powers—from harming or killing those who irritate him.

 A monster-of-the-week episode, “Charlie X” lacks an insightful message to complement its generic, horror-themed subject matter.
-That being said, the interactions between Charlie and Kirk, who conducts himself like a father figure while in Charlie’s presence, redeem this entry from the formulaic premise on which it operates.
+That being said, the interactions between Charlie and Kirk—who conducts himself like a father figure while in Charlie’s presence—provide a fascinating character study amidst a formulaic narrative.

 By progressing at a languid pace, “Charlie X” fails to generate a satisfactory level of tension.